The Best Time to Visit Phuket

 - High prices for travel, accommodation and shopping.

-- Bookings for hotels and particularly flights are best made early.
+- and particularly flights are best made early.

 Phuket in December